 Examples of cues police looked for:

 Arrested for DUI in Lincoln?

 If you were arrested for a DUI, contacting a skilled Lincoln DUI attorney is critical to your success.
 Our legal team is backed by over 20 years of legal experience; we have handled hundreds of DUI cases and are prepared to help you today.
-When you choose to be represented by Monzón, Guerra & Associates you can rest easy knowing you’re working with an attorney and legal team who have your best interests in mind.
+When you choose to be represented by Monzón, Guerra & Chipman you can rest easy knowing you’re working with an attorney and legal team who have your best interests in mind.

 Give us a call to get started with your free initial consultation today.